guqian110/guqian110.github.io/content/others/signed_number_representations.md

 [sm]: http://en.wikipedia.org/wiki/Signed_magnitude#Signed_magnitude_representation

 <br>
-> *The four best-known methods of extending the binary numeral system to represent signed numbers are: sign-and-magnitude, ones' complement, two's complement, and excess-K.*
+> *The four best-known methods of extending the binary numeral system to represent signed numbers are: sign-and-magnitude, Ones' complement, two's complement, and excess-K.*

 > *There is no definitive criterion by which any of the representations is universally superior.
-The representation used in most current computing devices is two's complement, although the Unisys ClearPath Dorado series mainframes use ones' complement.*
+The representation used in most current computing devices is two's complement, although the Unisys ClearPath Dorado series mainframes use Ones' complement.*
 （[Wikipeida][Wiki]）

 <br>